stisti/jenkins-app/README.rst

 Security considerations
 =======================

-Jenkins is executes commands as you and the commands can be controlled using the Jenkins web UI.
+Jenkins executes commands as you and the commands can be controlled using the Jenkins web UI.
 This is a security nightmare, unless you trust the network where your Mac sits and everyone in that network.